Kitware/vtk-book/VTKBook/05Chapter5.md

 An important design decision was to not represent data using arrays of objects (e.g., a separate class for cells and/or points).
 Our experience has shown that such designs severely impact performance due to the cost of construction and deletion.
 Instead, we focus on designing classes at a higher level of abstraction.
 From the perspective of performance, the object-oriented approach serves best at the application level, not at the level of implementation.

 The class vtkFloatArray is an example of a contiguous array.
 We will use this class to describe how contiguous arrays are implemented in VTK.
-As shown in **Figure 5-8**, the instance variable Array is a pointer to memory of type float.
+As shown in {ref}`Figure 5-8 <Figure-5-8>`, the instance variable Array is a pointer to memory of type float.
 The allocated length of the array is given by Size.
 The array is dynamic, so an attempt to insert data beyond the allocated size automatically generates a Resize() operation.
 When resized, the array approximately doubles in size each time.
 The MaxId field is an integer offset defining the end of inserted data.
 If no data has been inserted, then MaxId is equal to -1.
 Otherwise, MaxId is an integer value where 0 \leq MaxId < Size.

 ### The Tuple Abstraction

 Many visualization data are defined by multiple component values.
 An _x-y-z_ coordinate triplet or RGBA color pixel value are two such examples.
 To represent such data in a contiguous data array, the tuple data abstraction is introduced.
-As **Figure 5-8** illustrates, the contiguous array is grouped into smaller subarrays with NumberOfComponents components.
-These subarrays are called tuples, and for a given array the tuple size, or NumberOfComponents, is constant for all tuples as shown in **Figure 5-9**.
+As {ref}`Figure 5-8 <Figure-5-8>` illustrates, the contiguous array is grouped into smaller subarrays with NumberOfComponents components.
+These subarrays are called tuples, and for a given array the tuple size, or NumberOfComponents, is constant for all tuples as shown in {ref}`Figure 5-9 <Figure-5-9>`.

 ### Representing Data With Data Arrays